 After living in Phuket for so many years I am not sure why it took us so long to start exploring the Krabi area.
 I think maybe it's the distance .. a bit too far for a day trip really, but when we have a longer holiday we have tended to head further from Phuket to places like Hua Hin, Prachuap Khiri Khan, Chumphon, Kanchanaburi ...
 Last year we finally decided to try Krabi and booked a 2 night trip in April 2017 (see : Holiday in Krabi) and we liked it so much that we did another 2 nights in July (see : Another Krabi Trip).
 In 2018 we spent all our holiday time and money on a trip to England in June/July.
-But we just about managed to squeeze in a 3 night Krabi trip in October before the high season kicks off.
+But we just about managed to squeeze in a 3 night Krabi trip in October 2018 before the high season kicked off.
 Another very nice trip, very relaxing, explored some new places, nothing too strenuous!
 We had thought about another hike at the Tiger Cave Temple, but laziness got the better of us (plus a bit of rain put us off).

 We arrived late afternoon and checked in at Just Fine Hotel in Krabi Town.
 It was only 700 Baht per night for a room, cheaper than when we stayed there last April!
 Location great for us, with parking, right by the river, lots of food / street stalls nearby.
 In the evening we took a walk along the river where (just south of the hotel) there are lots of food stalls and seating.
 I just got myself a roti (pancake) ...